ShahemNezamEddin/Learning-dashboard/README.md

 ## Fixed bugs

-- I faced during development, many of the yellow pages but it was mostly the wrong names or baths.
+- I faced during development, many of the yellow pages but they were mostly wrong names or baths.
 - The test did not work because of the database. so I add sys.
 - I had to go back to the documents and lessons of Django during development to use it correctly.
 - Fixing code linting errors.